-This week’s grape variety is called Malvasia del Lazio.
+Today’s grape variety is called Malvasia del Lazio.
 It as you can imagine, grows primarily in the southern Italian region of Lazio, of which Rome is the capital.
 It is sometimes also referred to as Malvasia puntinata because of the small dots on the grape.
-Usually this grape is blended with other varieties, Trebbiano and other Malvasia varieties.
+Usually this grape is blended with others, Trebbiano and other Malvasia varieties traditionally.
 It brings color, distinct aromatics, and finesse to the blend.
-It has a lot of sapidity, minerality and lovely floral aromas.
-It can be seen in the following DOC wines: Bianco Capena, Cerveteri, Colli Albani, Frascati, Marino and Montecompatri-Colonna.
-I once wrote a post about Malvasia Puntinata which you can read here.
+It has a lot of sapidity, minerality, and lovely floral aromas.
+It can be seen in the following wines: Bianco Capena, Cerveteri, Colli Albani, Frascati, Marino and Montecompatri-Colonna.

 Lazio is truly a forgotten region in my view in terms of their viticultural offerings.
 I have written often about their wines because it is a personal passion and I have dear friends in Rome so I get to visit frequently and am introduced to new producers through these friends.
 It’s hard to find wines from Lazio in the states but it is possible.
 Here are some that are available stateside.